hvs2k4/Firstcodegitdemo/README.md

-This is my demo repository where im learning python concepts
+This is my demo repository where I'm learning python concepts